 And if the items in your kitchen island grouping don’t have much in common?
 No problem.
 Corral them on a tray and just like that, it all makes sense!
 Sure, there are some commonalities between the greens and spring vibes of the tulip/apple combo below but with the matte black lantern, bowls, and shiny candle, there’s a lot going on.
 Keeping them grouped in a tray makes it feel more intentional, not just like they’re taking up counter space temporarily.
 As a bonus, if you have pieces that lack height or look slightly puny grouped together, putting them in a tray will make it feel instantly larger.
 By the way, I love using lanterns as vases; you can see my post on other lantern flower arrangements HERE.

 Now that spring is officially here, have you started transitioning your home?
 I have some major work to do (my front door is still winter and my urns are naked), but I’ll be sharing some ways I’ve incorporated spring into my office next week!

 For all the kitchen colors, finishes, materials and sources, visit my kitchen reveal post HERE.

 Scroll & Tap to Shop the Post

-Be sure to subscribe to my emails at the bottom of this post for fun projects ahead.
-I’ll be sharing seasonal decor, warm weather recipes, baby “things”, organization, some entertaining, and everything in between!
+Be sure to subscribe to my emails at the bottom of this post for fun projects ahead and where I share seasonal decor, warm weather recipes, baby “things”, organization, some entertaining, and everything in between!